JSR-2-14/u1_project_CYOA/readme.md

 - `cd` into the directory
 - Run the command `code .` to open it in VS Code.
 - Start by looking at the starter files in the `starter` directory
-- Open the `index.html` in your browser
+- Open the `index.html` in your browser to run your code
   - `open starter/index.html` for mac
   - `explorer.exe starter` and select the html file for windows
-- All of your javascript will be run in the browser, `node` will not work
+- All of your JavaScript will be run in the browser, `node` will not work

 ### How to Get User Input